 I have never admitted to what I am going to write about, but my time has come.
 My intent is not to shock you.
 I hope that with my words there is someone who reads this that will know they can get through today and tomorrow and the next.
 This is not about strength, it is about endurance.
 When you really feel like you have nothing left, please know that you do.

-It was shortly before I received my chronic illness diagnosis that I began trying to destroy myself … alcohol, food, drugs; Rock ‘n Roll!
-Except I was not in a band.
-I was not famous.
-I didn’t even have a job anymore.
+It was shortly before I received my chronic illness diagnosis in 2001 that I began trying to destroy myself … alcohol, food, drugs.
+I didn’t have a job anymore.
 I did not have a healthy support system.
 I did not even like myself, let alone love myself.
 I had no sense of self nor sense of self-respect left.
 I could not get better, I could not even define what ailment I was suffering with.
 All I knew was that I was now formally broken.
 Mind, soul, and body.
 What was left for me?
 What could I possibly be good for?

 This is how very irrational you are when the plan is made to commit suicide, and only the deed is left to do.
 There is a lot of preparation.
 The previous week I had made sure our apartment was spotless, the laundry was done, put away, and I had made a few extra meals for my fiancé so he’d have food for the week after I was dead.
 I planned where I would die to leave the least amount of mess; the bathtub.
 I even planned on calling 911 to report my suicide before I did it, making sure I remembered to hang up immediately.
 I was not getting talked out of my plan!
 I wanted the paramedics to get to me before my then finance’ returned home.
 I wanted to spare him from finding my body.
 I knew where our gun was and how to use it.
 I had showered the day I planned on killing myself and put on make-up.
 I was so at peace and utterly giddy that I was finally going to have some control!
 I – was – in – control.